What is a Back Spasm? What does a Back Spasm feel like?

 1. Hot & Cold Therapies for Back Spasms

-Cold: Apply something cold to the affected area in the form of a cream, pad or ice pack to target the swelling, inflammation and sharp pain that can come from acute injury or new on-set pain (including spasms).
+Cold: Apply something cold to the affected area in the form of a cream, pad or ice pack (or ice packs) to target the swelling, inflammation and sharp pain that can come from acute injury or new on-set pain (including spasms).
 Cold therapy works by reducing blood flow to the area and reducing nerve activity, helping to numb the sensations of pain.

 Keep in mind…

-• You should never apply something frozen directly onto the skin.
+You should never apply something frozen directly onto the skin.

-• Apply cold therapy for no more than 20 minutes at a time before taking a break to avoid skin, tissue and nerve damage.
+Apply cold therapy for no more than 20 minutes at a time before taking a break to avoid skin, tissue and nerve damage.

 Heat: Apply something warm to the affected area in the form of a cream, hot towel or heating pad, or visit a sauna or hot tub to manage your pain with heat therapy.
 Heat therapy targets soreness, stiffness, and stress, too!
 Conversely to cold therapy, a heat application can improve local circulation, promote tissue healing and improve muscle flexibility.
 Those dealing with back spasms may find that heat can help relax their tense muscles.